eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### How To Purchase RAM

 The RAM resource must be bought with the `EOS` system token.
-The price of RAM is calculated according to the unique Bancor liquidity algorithm which is implemented in the system contract [here](https://docs.eosnetwork.com/system-contracts/latest/reference/Classes/structeosiosystem_1_1exchange__state).
+The price of RAM is calculated according to the unique Bancor liquidity algorithm which is implemented in the system contract.

 The quickest way to calculate the price of RAM: